 Where is Mount Everest Located?

 Mt.
-Everest a most uttered name is one of the highest mountains of the world lies to the north of Nepal bordering the Autonomous region of Tibet.
+Everest, a most uttered name is one of the highest mountains in the world and lies to the north of Nepal bordering the Autonomous region of Tibet.

 What is Nepal Base Camp popularly known for?